- Seven & i Group Material Issues

-For example, IY requires that prior approval be obtained from its Fair Trade Committee Office when listing dual prices with the sales price and a comparison price, or discounts, in newspaper inserts and other media.
+For example, Ito-Yokado requires a prior approval from its Fair Trade Committee Office when listing dual prices with the sales price and a comparison price, or discounts, in newspaper inserts and other media.

-Seven & i Holdings conducts regular, twice-yearly group training on labeling under the Act against Unjustifiable Premiums and Food Labeling Act for newly assigned purchasing personnel at Group companies to provide basic knowledge on improper labeling and excessive gifts or giveaways prohibited under laws and regulations.
-In the fiscal year ended February 29, 2016, 193 employees from 15 companies underwent this training.
+Seven & i Holdings conducts regular, group training twice a year based on laws governing labeling such as the Act against Unjustifiable Premiums and Food Labeling Act for newly assigned purchasing personnel at the Group companies to provide basic knowledge on improper labeling and excessive gifts or giveaways prohibited under laws and regulations.
+In addition, e-learning is conducted for the Group personnel involved in procurement and its head office staff.
+In the fiscal year ending February 28, 2022, 6,310 employees took the "General Labeling (including food)" course and a total of 11,576 employees took the "Fair Trade" course.